Errno-404/Errno-404/README.md

 - 🌱 I’m currently learning system programming using C, OOD with some help of Java and c++.
 - ✨ In the near future I plan to learn more about Databases and how to connect them to my applications in different languages.
 Moreover, I'd like to learn Kotlin but all in good time!
+- :speech_balloon: This page, as well as all my projects, will be documented much better in the near future.
+As soon as I complete all the work at the university... :thinking:

 ## My projects